Javonet/javonet-docs/v2/exceptions/exceptions.md

 Code example below represents the sample code from `{called_name}` that will be used in following sections.

-Any exception thrown by called technology can be handled in your `{calling_technology}` code.
-All Javonet methods that operate on objects from `{called_technology}` throw an `{calling_technology}` exception when exceptions occur.
+Any exception thrown by called technology can be handled in your `{calling_name}` code.
+All Javonet methods that operate on objects from `{called_name}` throw an `{calling_name}` exception when exceptions occur.
 You can catch exceptions, and then perform the appropriate exception handling logic.

 :::code
 :called_source: v2/snippets/`{called_technology}`/TestClass.`{called_ext}`